zcyisiee/SyncPDF/README.md

 - `--disable-rich-text-translate`: Disable rich text translation (may help improve compatibility with some PDFs)
 - `--enhance-compatibility`: Enable all compatibility enhancement options (equivalent to --skip-clean --dual-translate-first --disable-rich-text-translate)
 - `--use-alternating-pages-dual`: Use alternating pages mode for dual PDF.
 When enabled, original and translated pages are arranged in alternate order.
 When disabled (default), original and translated pages are shown side by side on the same page.
+- `--no-watermark`: Do not add watermark to the translated PDF.

 > [!TIP]
 > - Both `--skip-clean` and `--dual-translate-first` may help improve compatibility with some PDF readers